39 Helpful Non-Verbal Attention-Getters: Quiet Students Fast

 What Are the Benefits of Using Non-Verbal Attention Getters?

-• In addition to adding variety to your attention-grabbers collection, non-verbal attention-getters fit well in situations where you don’t want to make noise when redirecting students such as in a library, at an assembly, during a test, etc.
+- Fit well in situations where you don’t want to make noise when redirecting students such as in a library, at an assembly, or during a test.

-• Silent attention-getters may be used as evaluative gestures that help teachers to see quickly who understood a lesson by simply using a finger rating scale. (e.g. 5 fingers = I got it! and 1 finger = I’m lost.)
+- Help teachers discover quickly which students understood a lesson by using a finger rating scale. (e.g. 5 fingers = I got it! and 1 finger = I’m lost.)

 Non-Verbal Attention-Getters

-This post shares good examples of non-verbal attention-grabbers that prompt responses to sight and sound signals.
+This post shares good examples of non-verbal attention-getters that prompt responses to sight and sound signals.

 So whether you’re trying to figure out how to get students to line up quietly or transition from one task to the next without chaos, this list of silent signals in the classroom includes ideas that will meet your needs.